The Witches of Wenshar: Plot summary

 Sun Wolf returns to Tandieras to use his own powers to heal Taswind.
 Soon after, a series of gruesome murders occurs in the king's fortress, leading to a failed attack on Commander Nanciormis.
 Sun Wolf and Starhawk discover that Kaletha possesses ancient books of magic written by the Witches of Wenshar, which can be used to summon demons.

 Prince Incarsyn is found slain, and Sun Wolf is arrested and accused of the murders.
 Under threat of Starhawk's torture, he falsifies a confession and is sentenced to die the following day.
 Taswind and Jeryn use their knowledge of Tandieras's secret tunnels to help sun Wolf and Starhawk escape.

 Sun Wolf attempts to trap the demons with magic, but his plans are disrupted when Nanciormis and Kaletha lead a team of soldiers to capture the group.
 Sun Wolf and Starhawk deduce that Anshebbeth has been the architect of the murders, using Kaletha's ancient books as a source of power when she could not meet Kaletha's expectations.
 Unable to control the demons, Anshebbeth's jealousy and obsession with her secret lover, Nanciormis, directed the dark forces to attack the victims.

 Exposed, Anshebbeth slays Kaletha at a sacred altar and pleads forgiveness from Nanciormis.
 The demons react to Anshebbeth's emotions and attack Nanciormis, but Anshebbeth sacrifices herself to save him.
 The demons tear her apart and disappear now that the source of their summoning has gone.

 King Osgard learns the truth but sends Sun Wolf and Starhwak away from the city for their own safety.
 Sun Wolf sends Taswind to Mandrigyn to study with Yirth, his former teacher.
 He takes some books of magic with him as he and Starhawk move on in search of a new mentor.

 Reception

 Dave Langford reviewed The Witches of Wenshar for White Dwarf #96, and stated that "It's easy to make a mystery when only the author knows precisely how this world's magic works; but Hambly issues enough clues for a Christie-like semblance of fairness, and the pages turn increasingly quickly."

+In Issue 12 of Gateways, Susan Kreider commented, "With Sun Wolf and Starhawk, Barbara Hambly has created two of the most interesting characters in fantasy today, [but] some of the other character are less convincing."
+Kreider also noted the use of anachronistic modern phrases like "pretty sure".
+Kreider also felt the many descriptions of the desert "seems interesting, but eventually [is] overdone."
+Despite these issues, Kreider concluded, "Nevertheless, The Witches of Wenshar is a well-plotted and interesting fantasy adventure."